ESMValGroup/ESMValTool_Tutorial/setup.md

 available to install conda & ESMValTool, but also enough to make a copy of some data (12Gb).

-For this tutorial you can download the required data files by
+We can download a single data file following the instructions as described below:

-1. Going to the [CMIP5 search page on the DKRZ ESGF node][cmip5-search]
+1. Go to the [CMIP5 search page on the DKRZ ESGF node][cmip5-search]
-2. Performing the following search constraints
+2. Perform the following search constraints

     - Model = HadGEM2-ES
     - Experiment = historical